PusTula/Sandbox/README.md

 The code's language is hungarian.

-The concept is not complete, and was only developed until the day of presentation.
+The was only developed until the day of presentation.